040 Why success stops feeling like enough

 The work is still getting done.
 The performance is still there.
 But everything feels flat, and the next achievement doesn't deliver the way the last one did.

-The attorney role gradually became responsible for helping the nervous system regulate, reinforcing identity, and providing a sense of belonging, functions it recruited from a pattern that started long before law school.
+The attorney role gradually became responsible for helping the nervous system regulate, reinforcing identity, and providing a sense of belonging.
+These are functions it recruited from a pattern that started long before law school.
 When the role stops delivering that signal, the nervous system keeps looking for it in the only place it has learned to look.

 Why does the work stop feeling meaningful even when nothing has gone wrong?